 If you have never used my packages, get an idea of how they work

-Read the vignettes of my packages, starting with the User Guide of package ‘photobiology’.
+Read the vignettes or Articles part of the packages, starting with package ‘photobiology’.

 Make sure to also have a look at the User Guide of package ‘ggspectra’.